alisoneokeefe/princomp.github.io/source/lectures/intro/csharp_fundamentals.md

 - Braces and parentheses must always be matched
     - Once you start a class or method definition with `{`, you must end it with `}`
 - Blank space has _almost_ no meaning
-    - Blank spaces refer to spaces (sometimes denoted " ", "␣" or "⌴"), [tabs](https://www.wikiwand.com/en/Tab_key#Tab_characters) (which consists in 4 spaces), and new lines (sometimes denoted "↵", "↩", "←" or "⏎")
+    - Blank spaces refer to spaces (sometimes denoted " ", "␣" or "⌴"), [tabs](https://www.wikiwand.com/en/Tab_key#Tab_characters) (which consist of 4 spaces), and new lines (sometimes denoted "↵", "↩", "←" or "⏎")
     - There must be at least 1 space between words
     - Other than that, spaces and new lines are just to help humans read the code
     - Spaces are counted exactly if they are inside string data, e.g. `"Hello      world!"` is different from `"Hello world!"`
-    - Otherwise, entire program could be written on one line^[Well, if there are no in-line comments in it.
+    - Otherwise, the entire program could be written on one line^[Well, if there are no in-line comments in it.
 Can you figure out why?]; it would have the same meaning
 - All C# applications must have a `Main` method
     - Name must match exactly, otherwise .NET run-time will get confused
     - This is the first code to execute when the application starts -- any other code (in methods) will only execute when its method is called